 Among the most annoying platitudes we have is the saying “Always trust your gut”, a reference to your deepest instincts.
 This is mostly bad advice and I will explain why.

 - Our instincts (‘guts’) can say contradictory things.
 We often feel fear just before we do something we deeply desire, such as getting married, or interviewing for a job we really want.
-We can also feel great attraction to things that are bad for us (e.g. cheeseburgers stuffed with heroin).
+We can also feel great attraction to things that are bad for us (e.g. cheeseburgers and milkshakes).
 There is often no singular ‘instinct’ but a multitude of feelings that must be actively sorted out.
 Biologically there is little difference between fear and excitement, meaning it’s our psychology and attitude that has to sort out what our instincts trying to tell us.
 To be able to say “I’ve sorted through my instincts and here’s what I’ve decided” is a far better path towards good decisions.

 - We don’t know ourselves that well.
 Why do you like your favorite food but not the same ones your friends do?
 Why are you attracted to certain people but not others?
 Why do you make the same mistakes again and again?
 Most people are not aware of their instincts, or even why they make most of the decisions they do.
 You can’t trust your instincts if you don’t know what your instincts are trying to tell you.
 Some people know themselves better than others and have better reasons for trusting their instincts.